bitpanda-labs/loggo2/README.md

 ### Context manager

-You can suppresss logs using a context manager.
-Errors are allowed here by default too
+You can suppress logs using a context manager.
+Errors are allowed here by default too:

 ```python
 with Loggo.pause(allow_errors=False):